Semantic Search

 • Content: Code snippet with context

-For AI agents and scripts, use the --json flag:
+For AI agents and scripts, use --json or --toon flags:

 grepai search "authentication" --json # Full JSON output